resi-labs-ai/resi/docs/dd_validator_instructions.md

 1. Validators have voting power proportional to their percentage stake in the subnet.
 2. Validators create a JSON representing their votes for incentivized labels.
-3. Validators upload their JSON to the Macrocosmos Desirabilities GitHub Repository.
+3. Validators upload their JSON to the Resi Labs Desirabilities GitHub Repository.
 4. Validators take the SHA from their Github commit and commit it to the Bittensor chain.
 5. The overall label weights landscape is reconstructed according to validators’ voting power and their JSON submissions.
 6. This aggregated desirability lookup is used to score Miner scraped data.